Pension Maximization Life Insurance – Make Sure You Read This

-Pension maximization is a retirement strategy using life insurance to maximize your pension.
+Pension maximization uses life insurance to maximize your pension benefit in retirement.

 When you retire with a pension, you have a choice to make: